ACCESS

 Nara JR(Rapid Service) 90 min.

-TRANSPORTATION IN THE CITY
+TRANSPORTATION WITHIN THE CITY

 HIGHWAY NETWORK